top of page

 This convening was designed for:

-Behavioral health professionals and trainees
+Behavioral health professionals

-Medical providers and administrators
+medical providers and administrators

-Students in psychology, social work, counseling, and allied health fields
+students in psychology, social work, counseling, and allied health fields

-Community leaders and advocates working toward health equity
+community leaders and advocates working toward health equity

 SJVIBHP_LOGO (no border).png